-They’re descriptions of features from the perspective of the end user.
+They’re short descriptions of product features from the perspective of the end-user.
 In the Agile methodology, the user story takes the form of this simple sentence:

 The developers then consider that user story as they build and create features in their workflow.
-This is meant to help product owners and scrum team members consider the user’s perspective instead of their own.
+This is meant to help product owners and Scrum team members consider the user’s perspective instead of their own.
 It essentially helps the product team create a shared understanding of what the user really needs.

-As Scrum is such a dynamic project management methodology, none of its artifacts can remain static.
+As Scrum is such a dynamic project management methodology, no Scrum artifact can remain static.
 That’s why your product backlog items constantly change as your project progresses.

 How does this happen?

-As you get customer feedback after every cycle, you’ll have a better idea of what customers want and need.
-You can then add product backlog items to ensure that your final product reflects their requirements accurately.
+As you get frequent feedback after every cycle, you’ll have a better idea of what customers want and need.
+You can then add or remove a product backlog item to ensure that your final product reflects their requirements accurately.
 This whole process is known as backlog refinement.